-Safety labels and pipe marking is done to meet specifications laid out by the Occupation Safety and Health Administration.
+Safety labels and pipe marking is done to meet specifications laid out by the Occupational Safety and Health Administration.
 These regulations make sure employees, as well as other personnel that may be in the vicinity of something potentially dangerous.
-It also helps inspectors, repair crews, and other people not familiar with the facility stay safe — and know where they’re going!
+It also helps inspectors, repair crews, and other people not familiar with the facility stay safe — and know where they’re going.

-Are your safety labels beginning to show their age, no longer relevant, or are no longer legible?
-Contact Precision Label Products.
-We provide safety labels as well as printers and tape for you to create custom safety signs for your facility on your own.
-We look forward to hearing from you.
+Are your safety labels beginning to show their age, no longer relevant, or are they no longer legible?
+Contact Precision Label Products to learn more about how we provide safety labels as well as printers and tape for you.
+We can also discuss ways to create custom safety signs for your facility on your own.
+We look forward to hearing from you!

 Why Choose Precision Label Products?